Suki1207/sushi-inspired-website/README.md

 <h2>About the Project</h2>

 <p>This project marks a significant milestone in my front-end development journey.
-It provided hands-on experience with essential tools and technologies, including Node.js for package management and Vite for streamlined development.
+It provided hands-on experience with essential tools and technologies.
 Through this project, I honed advanced CSS skills, such as structuring entire sections using flexboxes and integrating contained background images, among other techniques and implemented the BEM methodology.</p>

 <h2>Key Concepts</h2>